DreamingInBinary/Swiftjective-C/_posts/2020-9-11-Happy-When.md

 The issue with this thinking is that we never arrive anywhere.

 We so often look to just beyond _where we are_ as the cure-all destination, where we can finally give ourselves permission to be happy.
-This is doubly true as indie developers, where we are in a perenninial state of working towards that next milestone - in a constant state of overcoming obstacles.
+This is doubly true as indie developers, where we are in a perennial state of working towards that next milestone - in a constant state of overcoming obstacles.

 **But the truth is, there is no better time to be happy other than right now.**